Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 ![Failed message groups retry in progress](images/failed-group-retry-in-progress.png 'width=500')

  * **Delete group** - Deletes all messages contained in the group.
 [Learn more about deleting messages](/servicepulse/intro-archived-messages.md).
- * **Add note** - Allows adding a note with freetext for the group.
+ * **Add note** - Allows adding a freetext note for the group.
 Notes are automatically removed after the group is retried.

  ![Failed message groups note](images/notes.png 'width=500')